stashpayio/stashcore-lib/docs/govobject/govobject.md

 ####  `fromString`
 Allow to create a govObj from a hex string
 ####  `checkedSerialize`
-Return a hex string that can be used in dashd CLI
+Return a hex string that can be used in stashd CLI
 ####  `serialize`
 Return a hex string
 ####  `inspect`